 Prepare for an emergency evacuation

 Although unlikely, in certain disaster situations it could become necessary to evacuate campus.
 Preparing for an emergency evacuation before there is an eminent danger will lessen stress and increase the effectiveness of the evacuation.
-In preparation, Messiah College relies on the cooperation and pro-active planning of every member of the College community.
+In preparation, Messiah University relies on the cooperation and pro-active planning of every member of the University community.

 Students and their families are asked to create a personal evacuation plan.
 Similarly, we are asking employees to consider their own evacuation plans.
 For many of us, it will be quite simple and we’ll simply return home in our cars.
 However, for some it might be more complicated, so please plan ahead.
 Here are a few things for you to consider: